-The value of Siemiatkowski's share of the shares in Klarna has increased by more than 65 million dollars (over 600 million kronor) since the stock exchange listing and the value of the holding now amounts to over 1 billion dollars (9.3 billion kronor) despite the 6.7 percent decline in the course on Thursday.
+Since the stock exchange listing, the value of Siemiatkowski's share of the shares in Klarna has increased by more than 65 million dollars (over 600 million kronor), the total value of the holding now amounts to over 1 billion dollars (9.3 billion kronor) despite the price drop of 6.7 percent on Thursday, according to Bloomberg.

 A spokesperson for Klarna declines to comment on Bloomberg's information to the news agency.